l7mp/stunner/README.md

 The below installation instructions require an operational cluster running a supported version of Kubernetes (>1.20).
-You can use any supported platform, for example [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) or any [hosted](https://cloud.google.com/kubernetes-engine) or private service, but make sure that the cluster has [load-balancer integration](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) available (all major hosted Kubernetes services should support this, and even Minikube [provides](https://minikube.sigs.k8s.io/docs/handbook/accessing) standard `LoadBalancer` service
+You can use any supported platform, for example [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) or any [hosted](https://cloud.google.com/kubernetes-engine) or private Kubernetes cluster, but make sure that the cluster has [load-balancer integration](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) available (all major hosted Kubernetes services should support this, and even Minikube [provides](https://minikube.sigs.k8s.io/docs/handbook/accessing) standard `LoadBalancer` service